-The 12 Best Breakfast Spots in Atlanta
+The Best Breakfast Spots in Atlanta

 The delicious, fried puff is sliced down the middle, slathered with a fresh strawberry cream, and piled with fresh strawberries on top of that.
 Oh, it’s dusted with powdered sugar, too.
-If you want something a little less delicate, eating one of Chef Kamal Grant stuffed donut sandwiches in the morning will show the boss who the real player in the office.
+If you want something a little less delicate, eating one of Chef Kamal Grant stuffed donut sandwiches in the morning will show the boss who the real player in the office is.

 Smoked bacon, pimento cheese, and red pepper jelly are always on the menu.
 But keep on eye on the specials board because the fried chicken biscuit pops up regularly, and the pancake specialties are worth the wait outside their white deck.

+This is BYO breakfast joint.
 You’re the architect, and your tools should include a few eggs (with cheese), grits (with cheese), two slices of ham, a pecan pancake, and a Belgian waffle (with pecans).
 You can throw in some fried catfish, too, if you’re a real Southern gentleman.

-Fill their fluffy eggs with whatever your heart desires: Pecan-smoked bacon, ham, sausage, roast turkey, and a half dozen cheeses are appropriate choices.
+Fill their fluffy eggs with whatever your heart desires: pecan-smoked bacon, ham, sausage, roast turkey, and a half dozen cheeses are appropriate choices.
 Keep your eyes on the specials though, because ingredients like crab and arugula find their way on there on a regular basis.

-Honorable Mention: Waffle House
+Honorable mention: Waffle HouseEverywhere